Poikilos/integratoredu/README.md

 # script_dest_path: /etc/cron.daily/iedu-mps-daily
 # (update_enable will be appended to bottom)

-# actually do stuff here
+# do whatever scripting you need to do here

 cd /tmp
 iedu_update_other_name="daily"
 cron_freq="daily"